Estimated reading time: 5 minutes

 Sounds like a lot of responsibility?
 It is, and there’s no wonder why the job requires a certain coursework level and some experience.

 Addictions Counselor Certification

-To be a licensed therapist generally requires a master’s degree, in addition to state licensure.
+To be a licensed therapist generally requires a master’s degree and state licensure.
 Substance use disorder and many other types of issues fall under the scope of a therapist.